Skip to content

 Returns:

-Resulting contract compound that ensures no swapping.
+The compound contract that ensures no collision.

 """